Chirag Yadav

-What are Digital Twins in Manufacturing?
+What is Digital Twin in Manufacturing?

 “Digital twins are a dynamic software model of a physical thing or system (Gartner)”